-The Annual Fund sustains Belen’s commitment to quality education.
+The Annual Fund for Belen sustains the school’s commitment to quality education.
 Belen’s tuition does not cover the entire cost of educating each student.
 We rely on Annual Fund gifts to help close the gap between our tuition revenues and the higher cost of providing a top education infused with Jesuit excellence.
-Belen Jesuit is one of the state’s best college preparatory schools and has annually been ranked as one of the nation’s top 50 Catholic high schools by The Cardinal Newman Society.
+Belen Jesuit is one of the state’s best college preparatory schools and has annually been ranked as one of the nation’s top 50 Catholic high schools by The Cardinal Newman Society and among the the best in the state of Florida by Niche.
 Annual Fund donors are vital contributors to Belen’s continued success.

 We need and value our donors' support in every way.
 Your gifts help cover operating costs and provide additional resources to Belen, as well as encourage others to donate.